ubicucsd/bootcamp_18_19/2_Python.md

 At this point, you can remove the "#" from the start of the last line (this is called uncommenting).
 Your Python senses should tell you that this line will now print out myDictionary.
 Take a look at how myDictionary is defined above and make a guess about what should be printed when you run the program.
 Once you're ready, run the program.

 Is this what you expected?
 Probably not!
 Your dictionary is out of order!
-This is because dictionaries in Python are unordered, so you can't access elements by doing `myDictionary[0]` like we did with myList.
+This is because dictionaries in Python are unordered, meaning you can't access elements by doing `myDictionary[0]` like we did with myList.
 Instead, we need to use the name of the "key" inside the square brackets.
 Let's try this.
 On the line after `print myDicitonary` add:
 ```python
 myDictionary["first student"]
 ```